Boniich/Boniich/README.md

 My name is Ezequiel, but my friends tell-me Bonich.
 I'm from Argentina.

-⚡️ Im am Freelance Programming Teaching and future Game Developer.
+⚡️ Im am Freelance Programming Teaching
-💪 I'm currently focusing on my students and Game Development.
+💪 I'm currently focusing on my students
-👀 Time to time I do Web Development.
-📖 I'am on a continue process of creating personal projects, this allows me keep learning and getting better my skills.
-💻 You can see all my projects in www.boniich.com
+💻 You can see all my projects in https://boniich.github.io/Portfolio/

 <h3 align="left">🔗 Connect with me:</h3>
 <p align="left">